Last update August 2, 2020 by Javier Argudo

 EVOLUTION soccer goals

 There are two versions and interestingly both can be true.
-We've all heard the typical expression of some radio broadcasters and television broadcasting a game referring to the goalposts and football “wood”.
+We have all heard the typical expression of some radio and television announcers in the broadcast of a match referring to the soccer goal posts as “wood.”.
 Precisely why, because at first and for many years this was the material they were made the goals it was necessary that the base was put tar to prevent such wood rot due to humidity lawn, like is logic, It was necessary to water regularly.

 We noted this type of bases color black in some games late 60 and the 70. curiously, when soccer goals They ceased to be wood, many teams remained the basis of their posts black color even dared to paint some other colors like blue or red as networks based outside the clothing of the stadium club owner.